What can teachers do to make the classroom environment more conducive to children’s learning and development?

 - Create cozy, private spaces.
 Create safe spaces where children can retreat to rest, observe, and recharge emotionally throughout the day.

 Another aspect of the physical environment includes the selection and placement of materials.
-The selection of materials includes choosing toys and other physical objects that are age- and developmentally appropriate, as well as linguistically and culturally relevant, for the young children in the classroom.
+The selection of materials includes choosing toys and other physical objects that are developmentally appropriate for young children in the classroom.
 For example, the block area should include a variety of blocks to allow children with varying motor skills to manipulate them, and these materials should be placed so that they are easily accessed.
-Teachers should also take care when it comes to:
+Additionally, teachers should keep in mind the following considerations when selecting and placing materials:

-- Making sure the materials represent the diversity and the ability levels of the children.
+- Making sure the materials represent the different backgrounds and experiences of the children

-- Rotating materials both to promote children’s interest and to keep the materials novel.
+- Rotating materials to promote children’s interests and to keep the materials novel

 - Displaying children’s work so that they can take pride in it and can feel a sense of ownership of the room.
 Doing this also offers opportunities for language development: When children talk about their work or comment on other children’s work, teachers can use these opportunities to build their language skills.

-- Posting visuals at the eye-level of children so that they can see them.
+- Posting visuals at eye level of children so that they can see them

-- Displaying materials that are representative of the environment’s diversity (e.g., culture, disability, language, family structures).
+- Displaying materials that are representative of the children and their community

-- Labeling centers and frequently used materials in languages that represent the home languages of the children in the classroom.
+- Labeling centers and frequently used materials in the home languages of the children in the classroom

 - Natural lighting, or light from windows, is best when available.